-NRGI is led by president and chief executive officer Daniel Kaufmann, chief operating officer Suneeta Kaimal and chief financial officer Craig Love.
+NRGI is led by president and chief executive officer Daniel Kaufmann and chief operating officer Suneeta Kaimal.

 President and Chief Executive Officer

 An economist, Daniel is a pioneer in the field of governance and anticorruption worldwide.
 He has held leadership positions in the field, and has, with his teams, devised innovative approaches to measure and analyze governance.
 He has deep practical experience in providing high-level policy advice and helping countries in all regions of the world to formulate and carry out governance reforms in areas such as anticorruption, transparency and natural resources.
 He has also extensively researched other topics such as economic development, political economy, investment, privatization and urban and labor economics.